codingEzio/codingezio.github.io/content/2022-12-21-on-Java-Virtual-Machine.md

 >
 > It is a part of JVM.
 The JVM **organizes the memory** it needs to execute program **into several** runtime **data areas**.
 What does it mean?
 Separate sections storing different kinds of data.

+> For keywords like *Stack*, *Heap*.
+Consider it a *JVM-stack* and *JVM-Heap*.
+It has nothing to do with any other terms other than the features we borrowed from the concept itself like *FIFO* or something.
+This is a graph made by me suing [*Draw.io*](https://app.diagrams.net/).
+It's kinda shitty and missing a lot details.
+Though I would try to make it more visually appealing, easier to understand, removing incorrect information and so on, all done gradually.
+>
 > <img src="/202301/20230103-jvm-runtime-area-structure.png" alt="An illustration that shows the structure of the runtime data areas in the JVM" width="80%" height="auto" />

 ### Garbage Collection